fpereiro/dale/README.md

 ### `dale.stopOn`

-This function, just like `dale.stopOnNot` below, has two qualities that distinguish it from the other functions:
-- It can stop the iteration before reaching the end of the `input`.
-- It returns a single result, instead of an array of results.

 `dale.stopOn`, for stopping the iteration when finding a certain value:
    - Takes an `input`, a `stopOn value` and a `function`.
    - Just like `dale.do`, it iterates over the `input`.
 Two things can happen: